jcurry/ZenPacks.ZenSystems.ApcUps/README.rst

 Requirements & Dependencies
 ===========================

-    * Zenoss Versions Supported: 3.0
+    * Zenoss Versions Supported: 3.x and 4.2
     * External Dependencies: The APC UPS MIB needs to be available on target devices
     * ZenPack Dependencies:
     * Note that the standard /Power/UPS device class needs to exist.
 If not, recreate it.